-The total number of Common Shares issued to date under the Stock Option Plan is 1,072,500 Common Shares (being approximately 9.0% of the current issued and outstanding Common Shares).
-The total number of Common Shares issuable in connection with outstanding, unexercised option grants under the Stock Option Plan as at May 8, 2018, is 393,808 (being approximately 3.3% of the current issued and outstanding Common Shares).
-Of the 393,808 outstanding unexercised options, 109,125 Common Shares are fully vested, with 284,683 remaining unvested.
-The Corporation had a "burn rate" for the Stock Option Plan for each of fiscal 2017, 2016 and 2015 of 2.4%, 0%, and 0%, respectively.
+The total number of Common Shares issued to date under the Stock Option Plan is 1,181,625 Common Shares (being approximately 9.8% of the current issued and outstanding Common Shares).
+The total number of Common Shares issuable in connection with outstanding, unexercised option grants under the Stock Option Plan as at July 2, 2019, is nil (being approximately 0% of the current issued and outstanding Common Shares).
+The Corporation had a "burn rate" for the Stock Option Plan for each of fiscal 2018, 2017, 2016 and 2015 of 0%, 2.4%, 0%, and 0%, respectively.
 "Burn rate" is calculated by dividing the number of options granted during the applicable year by the weighted average number of Common Shares outstanding for the applicable year.

 The Corporation grants stock options ("Options") under its Stock Option Plan as a performance incentive and to provide the opportunity for overall compensation of senior management to be above industry-average levels and to increase the mutuality of interests between management and shareholders.
 The Stock Option Plan is used to provide long-term rewards linked directly to the market value of the Common Shares of the Corporation.
 The Corporation's Board of Directors is of the view that the Stock Option Plan is in the best interests of the Corporation and permitting continued vesting will assist the Corporation to motivate and retain executives and management employees.